Frequently Asked Questions

-If you are selected for a Police Officer position with CSPD, you will still have to pass the CSPD Academy.
+If you are selected for a Police Officer position with CSPD, you will still have to attend and pass the CSPD Academy.
 We do not offer preference points for applicants that have completed an Academy with another agency.

 Do I get paid while I am in the Academy?